bstefanescu/qutejs/web/doc/docs/introduction.md

 * **Quickly design components** using the playground or browser inlined components.
 * Provides a **project generator** tool for a modern development experience.
 * You can reuse any plain javascript UI component (e.g. jQuey UI etc.).
 * Provides a concise **Application Data Model** which replace the verbose state management frameworks like **redux**.
-You write less code and focus on bussiness logic.
+You write less code and focus on business logic.  \
+Though, you can still integrate **redux** like state managers with Qute if needed.
 * Accepts both xml and jsx like attribute binding notations.
 * Provides a message bus between components: solve edge case problems like communicating between components in different roots.
 * DOM updates are optimized.
 In theory, updates should be very fast - no reconciliation is needed.
 Only nodes listening for changes are updated.  \